metabase/metabase/docs/api/metabot.md

 ---
 title: "Metabot"
 summary: |
-  These Metabot endpoints are an experimental feature.
+  These Metabot endpoints are for an experimental feature.
 ---

 # Metabot

-These Metabot endpoints are an experimental feature.
+These Metabot endpoints are for an experimental feature.

 ## `POST /api/metabot/database/:database-id`